 If you are forcing Hyperview to use a specific local port by checking Force Hyperview to use a specific local port, you must specify the port number here.
 You might do this if your Hyperview can only use one specific port through your firewall.

-To edit an existing live loop connection, select the connection in the CIUMon settings list and press Edit.
+To edit an existing live data connection, select the connection in the Custom CIUMon settings list and press Edit.
 The Edit CIUmon dialog will appear.
 Make the changes needed and press OK.

-To delete an existing live loop connection, select the connection in the CIUMon settings list and press Delete.
+To delete an existing live data connection, select the connection in the Custom CIUMon settings list and press Delete.

 By default, Hyperview will assign a local port to a CIUMon connect automatically, choosing an available port from within the default port range.
 Unless you require specific port behavior, for example due to firewall constraints, it is best to stick with this default.